maldoinc/wireup/docs/pages/factory_functions.md

 ## Usage

-In order for the container to inject these dependencies, you must register the factory function by using the `@service` decorator.
+In order for the container to inject these dependencies, you must decorate the factory with `@service` and register it with the container.

 When the container needs to inject a dependency, it checks known factories to see if any of them can create it.